-The Public Interest Law Centre is unique amongst the 30+ law centres in that our legal work is not based on a community, such as our host Lambeth Law Centre, we operate within two distinct areas of law – public law and actions against local authorities.
+The Public Interest Law Centre is unique amongst the 30+ law centres in that our legal work is not based on a community, such as our host Camden Community Law Centre we operate within two distinct areas of law – public law and actions against local authorities.
 We offer legal advice, casework and representation to individuals and groups from across London and the south east – in some circumstances nationally.

 Our job is to consider those challenges to local and national government, and other public bodies, who are acting unlawfully, or have broken the law.

 In public law where a public body has acted unlawfully we seek to challenge that through complaints procedures, challenges to tribunals and also through judicial review – that is bringing a case to the High Court.
 Judicial review is an important part of of work – it can halt a particular unlawful practice of a public body, or can lead to changing the law or regulation itself.